-Lemma 2 Higher disclosure level leads to lower information acquisition by the speculator in equilibrium, that is, $\frac{d\gamma^(\beta)}{d\beta} < 0.$
+Lemma 2 A higher disclosure level by the firm induces lower information acquisition by the speculator in equilibrium, that is, $\frac{d\gamma^(\beta)}{d\beta} < 0.$

-Lemma 2 is straightforward from equation 1.
-The speculator's acquisition of signal y affords him an informational advantage in trading only if the firm's disclosure x is not informative.
+Lemma 2 is straightforward from eqn.
+3. The speculator's acquisition of signal y affords her an informational advantage in trading only if the firm's disclosure x is not informative.
 When the firm's disclosure improves, the costly private information acquisition becomes less profitable and is pulled back.